Head Start

 Get Involved!

 Policy Council Members Wanted.
 If you are interested in becoming a Policy Council member, download and complete a Policy Council Interest Form (see below).
-Completed forms can be returned to your chlld’s Head Start Teacher or Family Service Staff, Early Head Start Home Visitor, or County EightCAP office.
+Completed forms can be returned to your child’s Head Start Teacher or Family Service Staff, Early Head Start Home Visitor, or County EightCAP office.

 Policy Council Questions & Answers Sheet